 Please take care not to make libellous statements.
 In law this means a statement that lowers the reputation of a person or organisation in the eyes of a reasonable person.
 By publishing such a statement we can both get into serious trouble.
 We will therefore take down any statement that could be deemed to be libellous.

-In the six week run up to an election - local, general or European - councils have to very careful not to do or say anything that could seen in any way to support any political party or candidate.
+In the six week run up to an election - local or general - councils have to very careful not to do or say anything that could seen in any way to support any political party or candidate.
 We will continue to publish important service announcements using social media but may have to remove responses if they are overtly party political.

 Please exercise safe surfing guidelines when using the Internet and social media.
 Some helpful guides are listed below.